 For the organisation to achieve its objectives of it OHS policies it is critical that adequate and appropriate resources – financial, human and material – are allocated.
 Responsibilities need to be defined and designated, with an effective reporting relationship between management, employees, contractors, subcontractors and visitors.
 Consultation and involvement of both management and employees will aid in establishing common goals and facilitate the development and implementation of the organisations goals and objectives.
 In consultation with employees, training needs should be identified and procedures put in place to ensure that adequate training is provided and documented.

 In order to ascertain whether an organisation is performing in accordance with its OHS plan and objectives laid out, it is necessary to have an evaluation and measurement process in place.
 All details – both positive and negative – need to be recorded and made available for all stakeholders to see.
 Audits, either internal or external, should be conducted periodically and used by management for review purposes.
 Accident investigations provide opportunities to examine the effectiveness of an organisations SMS.
 Remember that investigations need to be approached in identifying deficiencies in the system rather than apportioning blame.

 Management review and improvement

-I can help you meet these requirements with an OHSMS tailored to your organisations individual needs.
+I can help you meet these requirements with an SMS tailored to your organisations individual needs.
 Book a free consultation today!